 tamoxifen - oral, Nolvadex, Soltamox (cont.)

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents should call the US National Poison Hotline at 1-800-222-1222.
-Canada residents should call a provincial poison control center.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: shaking, unsteady walking, fainting, irregular heartbeat.

 Report Problems to the Food and Drug Administration